Settings / Tides

 When SPINE is enabled, AIS water level values are ignored for purposes of the Track Nearby Tide Stations and related features.

-- Australian Tide Stations (AHS): (Only SEAiq Pilot) Enables download of stations for Austrlia, Antarctic, and South Pacific.
+- Australian Tide Stations (AHO): (Only SEAiq Pilot) Enables download of stations for Austrlia, Antarctic, and South Pacific.
 The stations are displayed as symbosl with links to online data.
 When enabled, an attempt is made to update these every day.

 This requires an internet connection.